apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

   The storage plugin configuration name.

 * config
-  The attribute settings as you would enter it in the Web UI.
+  The attribute settings as entered in the Web UI.

 For example, this command creates a storage plugin named myplugin for reading files of an unknown type located on the root of the file system: